By Texas Homesteader ~

 - Optional: Minced jalapenos as desired (I use about 1/4 cup)

 Preheat oven to 425 °F. If using cast iron skillet to bake biscuits, you can place it in the oven while preheating.

 In a large bowl or stand mixer, mix together flour & baking soda.
 Add sour cream and softened butter (or bacon grease) and mix to a soft dough.
 If necessary add water in 1/2 Tablespoon increments up to 1.5 Tablespoons if dough seems too dry.
-Add shredded cheese and fold to combine.
+Add shredded cheese (and minced jalapenos if using) and fold to combine.

 Press biscuit dough to about ¾” thickness.
 Cut biscuits into approximately 2” rounds.
 If no biscuit cutter is available you can just shape the dough into flattened rounds using well-floured hands instead.